“Free” Trial Offers

 What to Do If You’re a Victim

-If you have been wrongly charged for a free trial offer, try working it out with the company first.
-If that doesn’t work, call your credit card company to dispute the charge and ask that they reverse the charge.
+If you have been wrongly charged for a free trial offer, first try working it out with the company.
+If that doesn’t work, call your credit card company to dispute the charge and ask that they reverse it.

 For more information on protecting yourself against “free” trial offer scams, see the FTC’s page titled, “Free Trial Offers?”.